-• There is a port on MacPorts at https://ports.macports.org/port/lirc/summary with it's source code on GitHub at https://github.com/andyvand/LIRC.
+• There is a port on MacPorts with it's source code on GitHub.
 However, it doesn't appear to be maintained any longer and is not the latest LIRC version.
-You can then run port install lirc or build the package from source using the instructions on the README of the GitHub repository.
+You can still install it using port install lirc or build the package from source using the instructions on the README of the GitHub repository.

-4.2 Hardware Setup
+5.2 Hardware Setup